 Take the plunge!
-Using intense cold might not sound as appealing as a sauna, but it does have incredible benefits.
+Using ice might not sound as appealing as a sauna, but it does have incredible benefits.
 Once you get used to it, you may be shocked at how good it can make your body feel.
-It even provides a bit of an adrenaline rush as the cold engulfs you.
+It even provides a bit of an adrenaline rush as the coolness engulfs you.
 It really wakes you up and brings energy to every cell in your body!

-Take a tip from pro-surfer Koa Smith, who uses hot and cold contrast to recover from an intense surf session.
+Take a tip from pro-surfer Koa Smith, who uses heat and ice contrast to recover from an intense surf session.
 “I've fallen into a deep love with the ice bath and barrel sauna combo!
 I do about 2-4 rounds after a long surf, and it makes me feel like a superhuman!”

 The Essential Element